Evaluation of yield and constituent compounds of fresh and dried Lavandula angustifolia L. essential oil in different harvesting times

 Authors

-2 Department of Horticultural Sciences, Faculty of Agriculture & Natural Resources, University of Hormozgan, Bandarabbas, Iran.
+2 Corresponding Author, Assistant Prof., Dept. of Horticulture Science and Engineering, College of Agriculture and Natural Resources, University of Hormozgan, Bandar Abbas, Iran.

 Abstract